HarshDJ22/QR-Generator/README.md

 # QR-Generator
-there is a code for qr generation
+there is a code for qr generation<br>
+Harsh Jethwa